 └── pom.xml

-Soon, this will also include instructions on how to develop your project further.
+Soon, this will also include further instructions on developing your project.
 The stack of tools you get is guaranteed to work: we verify it on a CI before handing it off.

 The advantages of being polyglot

-There's a list of everything Report integrates with here - the test framework page alone has 35 entries.
-Before, setting up an integration with any of those on your system would take some elbow grease - you'd need to fiddle with settings for a while before you could run stuff.
+A list of everything Report integrates with is available here.
+The test framework page alone has 35 entries, and before, setting up an integration with any of those on your system would take some elbow grease - fiddling with settings and such.
 But now, Allure Start takes care of everything for you, and you get everything pre-made.

 Conclusion

 Allure Start helps you try out different combinations of tools error-free and quickly, with just a few clicks.
-This means:
+That means:

 - Less time spent on decisions to adopt or upgrade technologies